enduserrr/cpp/cpp06/README.md

 Demonstrates a way to treat memory address as a plain numerical value and convert it back to memory address.

 ## Ex02
-Dynamic type identification using polymorphism and dynamic_cast. t shows how you can have a pointer or reference to a base class (Base) but still determine the actual derived class (A, B, or C) of the object at runtime.
+Dynamic type identification using polymorphism and dynamic_cast.
+A pointer or reference to a base class object, determines the actual derived class type (A, B, C) of the object at runtime.

-Identifies type during runtime and using dynamic cast and function pointers.

-### Polymorphism = multiple ways through one interface